 - Coco Powder – the ingredient that is used to make these muffins chocolate flavored.

-- Hemp hearts – a protein element in the muffins that I absolutely love adding in.
+- Hemp hearts – a protein element in the muffins that I love adding in.
 Lately been adding this to a lot of my muffins as an additional healthy mix-in.
-What is great about it is you don’t really taste or see this ingredient and its just an additional source of protein and omega-3.
+What is great about it is you don’t taste or see this ingredient and it’s just an additional source of protein and omega-3.

 - Sweetness – I use 1 cup of coconut sugar, but you can substitute for brown sugar, I interchange these two when I run out of one in my pantry. ¼ teaspoon of salt is added to balance out the sweetness.

 - Mix-ins – this can be whatever your family is most into.
 My family’s favorite is semi-sweet mini chocolate chips and chopped walnuts.
-You can add pumpkin seeds, raisins pecans, slivered almonds, etc. Or you can opt out of this step all together and leave them plain, they are quite delicious.
+You can add pumpkin seeds, raisins pecans, slivered almonds, etc. Or you can opt-out of this step altogether and leave them plain, they are quite delicious.
 If your kids are under the age of one, I would opt out of the mix-ins.

 Pro Tips and Tricks

-- You can purchase oat flour, but it is simple to make yourself, all you need is quick cooking oats and a blender.
-Put your oats into the blender and power up until oats are a fine powder.
+- You can purchase oat flour, but it is simple to make yourself, all you need is quick-cooking oats and a blender.
+Put your oats into the blender and power up until the oats are a fine powder.

 - If you are using reusable silicon muffin cups no need to grease your muffin tray, the silicon materials allow the muffin to slide right out.
 If you aren’t using these sustainable reusable forms, oil each muffin cup with the option to sprinkle flour before adding batter into the molds.

-- If you want to make mini loafs, this recipe makes two.
-Place batter into 2 small mini loafs for a delicious chocolate zucchini bread.
+- If you want to make mini loaves, this recipe makes two.
+Place batter into 2 small mini loaves for a delicious chocolate zucchini bread.
 You will bake at 350°F for 50 minutes.

 - Keep these on the countertop in an airtight container for up to a week or in the freezer for up to 2 months.